nick-otter/nick-otter.github.io/_posts/2023-02-17-What Is A DevOps Engineer?.md

 * Automated
 * Observable
 * Built using Agile
-* Have very fast feedback loops.
+* Have very fast feedback loops

 As a DevOps engineer, problems should be solved by:
 * Being an enabler not a problem solver